nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## Appendix: Planned Enhancements

+2. **Issue: Long strings are cut off** <br>
-2. Limiting number of characters for a field or wrapping text to fix the issue of long strings not visible in a card (ellipses or truncated)
+   We are considering two alternatives: limiting the number of characters for a field
+    or wrapping text to fix the issue
-   * We are considering two alternatives to solve this issue in future iterations:
 * First solution: Limit the number of characters for a field.
 This will make sure that the number of characters will not exceed the screen size and will not take up too much space.
 For example, for a screen of 1366 pixels wide, can fix approximately 170 characters at regular font size.
 As around 40% width of the screen size is used by a panel such as entity panel, around 68 characters can fit in the full screen size.
 To make up for the field name such as 'Name: ', we put 60 as the maximum capacity for number of characters for a field.

 * Second solution: Wrap the text around using `TextFlow` and `Text` in JavaFX, even if the word needs to be broken.
 For this approach, the number of characters that can be fit onto a line will still be needed.
 Basically, a string will be checked if it exceeds the limit of characters on a line.
 If it does, the `Text` including all the characters up to the limit will be added to the `TextFlow` node.
 The same process will be done repeatedly for the rest of the string until all characters run out.
 This is to make sure that even if a word is too long, the text will still be wrapped to the card size.

+3. **Issue: Pie chart for project status spins even when no statuses change** <br>

-3. Adding a check to prevent pie chart from refreshing when no changes to status of any project were made
+    We plan to add a check to prevent pie chart from refreshing when no changes to status of any project were made
 * The current hashmap of project status along with the count of the corresponding status will be stored.
 If there are any new changes to the list of projects, a new hashmap will be generated.
 This new hashmap will then be compared with the current one.
 If there are any changes in the status count, the pie chart will be refreshed.
 Else, the current pie chart will be kept.
 * This will make sure that only changes related to project status will trigger the refreshing of pie chart.